cuga-rajal/opensim_apple_arm64/README.md

 2) Physics objects that go into physics "sleep" state do not wake up properly in some use cases

-As we develop new test versions of Bullet libs, in-world testing areas will need to be set up and some testing done.
-At some point, after appropriate testing, discussions and fixes, Bullet libraries in Opensim trunk will be replaced with the new version.
+Eventually, after appropriate testing, discussions and fixes, Bullet libraries in Opensim trunk will be replaced with the new version.
 Until then, I will try to keep this page updated with the latest status.

 I'm providing experimental versions of the Bullet library using the